 Walt checked on her later and found that while she was still warm, she had passed in the wee hours of the morning.
 That's the time of day when the life force seems to be at its weakest.

-When a situation like Little Pixie presents, we're up for doing heroic measures as a learning exercise, doing so in full knowledge that success is unlikely.
+When a situation like this presents, we're up for doing heroic measures as a learning exercise, doing so in full knowledge that success is unlikely.
 It hurts to loose a little one, but it helps to know that you gave them your best effort.

-Today, when I went up the hill to feed everybody, I found the littlest kid on the opposite side of the pen and crying for her mom who could not get to her because the little one had managed to climb through several fences.
+the next morning, when I went up the hill to feed everybody, I found Fudge's surviving kid on the opposite side of the pen and crying for her mom who could not get to her because the little Pixie had managed to climb through several fences.
 I got everybody distracted with fresh hay and retrieved the little one.
 I got Fudge back up on the milk stand, placed the kid under Fudge and she dove for milk.
 Seems she has learned where the milk comes from.

-I checked on them through out the day and as evening approached, I got Fudge back on the milking stand and secured in place to let the little one have a big dinner.
+I checked on them throughout the day and as evening approached, I got Fudge back on the milking stand and secured to let the little one have a big dinner.
 It seems like she had not eaten since morning and I don't want to let Fudge's inexperience cost another life.